jaldhar/100-days-of-code/log.md

 I try to keep reminding myself that the perfect is the enemy of the good but this I think is too important not to fix.
 I mentioned previously that I have some icons in my navbar.
-As the navbar is responsive, it collapses into a "Veggie burger" button (this is what I am choosing to call a ("hamburger button")(https://en.wikipedia.org/wiki/Hamburger_button) with a dropdown menu if the screen width gets too narrow.
+As the navbar is responsive, it collapses into a "veggie burger button" (this is what I am choosing to call a ("hamburger button")[https://en.wikipedia.org/wiki/Hamburger_button] :-) with a dropdown menu if the screen width gets too narrow.
 The problem is that the menu looks bad if there are only icons on it.
 There ought to be text labels too IMO.
 But I don't want those labels when the navbar is full size.
 Figuring out how to do this in CSS and Javascript has been quite difficult.
 However I'm sure this is